Kuvrot/Jaraan/README.md

 # Jaraan
 #### GUI framework for C++.
-*Make C++ applications with a simple GUI with the least amount of code.*
+*Make C++ applications with a simple modern GUI with the least amount of code.*

 ## Demo